 Coastal infrastructure is vital to many national economies.

 We cannot abandon the coasts, in any case.
-We need to garrison these, and build the next coasts.
-They are used for ports, for fishing, for hydroelectric energy and for the cooling of industrial plants.
+We must guard these and build the next coasts.
+They are used for ports, fishing, hydroelectric energy and the cooling of industrial plants.

-Plans to manage the rising seas in the coming years: the case of Boston
+Plans to manage rising seas in the coming years: the case of Boston

-Englander says governments, planners and developers need to think not just about sea level rise over the next 20 to 30 years, but what could happen in the next century.
-There is a functional duration of 100 years to be considered for large infrastructures such as highways, viaducts, fortifications, subways.
+Englander says governments, city planners and developers need to think not just about sea level rise over the next 20 or 30 years, but about what might happen over the next century.
+There is a functional life of 100 years to be considered for large infrastructures such as highways, viaducts, fortifications, subways.

-The same long duration applies to cities, and planners are starting to consider rising sea levels when outlining long-term plans.
+The same long duration applies to cities, and planners are starting to take sea level rise into account when outlining long-term plans.

-Le design guidelines in the city of Boston, for example, are already accounting for up to 1 meters of sea level rise today.
-It is probably the most forward-looking plan at the moment.
-Among the "forward-looking" projects there are even daring scenarios in which some roads can become navigable canals.
+Le design guidelines in the city of Boston, for example, already take into account up to 1 meters of sea level rise today.
+It's probably the most far-sighted plan at the moment.
+Among the "forecasting" projects there are even bold scenarios in which some roads could become navigable canals.

-Beyond Boston, the example of Singapore (avant-garde also for other things), where the government has demanded that the construction of a new airport terminal be at least 5 meters above sea level.
+Beyond Boston, the example of Singapore (at the forefront) is also admirable also for other things), where the government has demanded that the construction of a new airport terminal be at least 5 meters above sea level.

 Design for adaptation